A little of my background will help in getting to know each other –

 - I overcame panic attacks, the most extreme terror that can be imagined, multiple terror attacks daily – gone completely.
 I also overcame PTSD & Complex PTSD, around growing up in a warzone environment, and gay in a country where that was illegal.
 Completely gone.

 - I overcame the deepest body shame, deep shame about my existence in the world, where it prevented me from taking my place in the world.
 I was completely unable to be touched.
 Because of such deep shame, I went without touch of any kind for five years.
-I transformed this entirely, and now my boyfriend is a touch therapist 🙂
+I transformed this entirely.

 - Moving from debt after burnout and depression and the financial crisis, to completely debt free, money in the bank, enough to leave my job and travel the world.

 - Overcoming agoraphobia, where I was locked in the house for most of a year, not even being able to go on the back deck, or approach the front door – to being fully free moving around in the world, spending my time in nature.

 - I had chronic daily back pain, herniated discs, disabled on the floor for months.
 Through practice and training I investigated the nature of pain, and transformed my experience of it completely.